kestr3/BioCroBML/README.md

-## BioCroBML
+## MiscanthusBML
-BioCroBML is a module library that contains updated partitioning and senescence modules that can be used with BioCro modules to simulate dynamics of miscanthus over a growing season.
-An R script file called "Miscanthus partitioning singlesite calibration" in BioCroBML/calibrations/miscanthus/code/ is updated with initial values, parameters, and module lists necessary to run the partitioning model in BioCro and using three modules from BioCroBML.
-This skelBML was organized by Kacey Estrella in Nov 2025.
+MiscanthusBML is a module library that contains updated partitioning and senescence modules that can be used with BioCro modules to simulate dynamics of miscanthus over a growing season.
+This skelBML was organized by Kacey Estrella in Nov 2025 and was based on Yufeng's partitioning and senescence modules in biomass-crops-marginal-land

 ### Installation